Last updated on January 17th, 2019 at 12:59 pm

-Applying for advance assurance enables HMRC to confirm in writing that, on the basis of the information you’ve provided, your company share offer will qualify for the Seed Enterprise Investment Scheme (SEIS) relief.
-Receiving the advance assurance will also facilitate the next step of filing the SEIS1 form (see below) following the share issue as HMRC will be less likely to ask questions if they already have the company on record from the advance assurance stage.
+Applying for advance assurance enables HMRC to confirm in writing that, on the basis of the information you’ve provided, your company share offer will qualify for the Seed Enterprise Investment Scheme (SEIS) and/or the Enterprise Investment Scheme (EIS) tax reliefs.
+Receiving the advance assurance will also facilitate the next step of filing the SEIS1 and/or EIS1 ‘compliance statement’ forms (see below) following the share issue as HMRC will be less likely to ask questions if they already have the company on record from the advance assurance stage.

 Before giving an assurance, HMRC will need to be satisfied that the: